 When running a business, you’re likely to be using personal data in some form or other, whether it’s personal data of your staff, customers or other business contacts.
 As soon as you start processing any personal data at all, you’ll need to make sure you comply with data protection law.
-This includes putting in place appropriate policies and procedures to make sure your business is GDPR compliant.
+This includes putting in place appropriate policies and procedures to make sure your business is UK GDPR compliant.
 This GDPR policy template toolkit provides templates for 8 key data protection policies that your business is likely to need.

 What is a GDPR policy template?

 You can find all the data protection policies your business is likely to need in our GDPR policy template toolkit.
 This includes:

 - A data protection policy, which sets out what responsibilities your staff are under when they are processing personal data on behalf of your business.